akka/akka/akka-docs/rst/java/http/routing-dsl/directives/path-directives/redirectToNoTrailingSlashIfPresent.rst

 A good read on the subject of how to deal with trailing slashes is available on `Google Webmaster Central - To Slash or not to Slash`_.

-See also :ref:`-redirectToTrailingSlashIfMissing-` for the opposite behaviour.
+See also :ref:`-redirectToTrailingSlashIfMissing-java-` for the opposite behaviour.

 .. _Google Webmaster Central - To Slash or not to Slash: http://googlewebmastercentral.blogspot.de/2010/04/to-slash-or-not-to-slash.html